Livchak/12-3hw/README.md

 ```
 SELECT *
-FROM payment
+FROM rental
-ORDER BY payment_id DESC
+ORDER BY rental_id DESC
 LIMIT 5;

 ```